 Dunkerque to Dover – 2 Hours

 These are as close to the DFDS crossing travel times as you can get.
-There are obviously days where it may take a little longer due to weather or unforeseen circumstances.
-There will also be days where it will take slightly less.
+There are obviously days when it may take a little longer due to weather or unforeseen circumstances.
+There will also be days when it will take slightly less.

 As this was the first time we have done this it was a learning experience for us.

-- You are motioned by an attendant to board once your row is ready
+- You are motioned by an attendant to board your English Channel ferries once your row is ready

 - The cars and trucks when called make a co-ordinated entrance into the hull of the ship

-- Drive at steady and safe distance from the car in front
+- Drive at a steady and safe distance from the car in front

 - The ramps up to the parking deck can be tight.
 Take your time and go slow if you need to.
 There is no rush